grscheller/neovim-notes/vimrcConfigFile.md

    " Surrond text objects with matching (). {}. '', etc
    Plug 'tpope/vim-surround'

+   " Extend <C-a> and <C-x> to work
+   " with dates and not just numbers.
+   Plug 'tpope/vim-speeddating'

    " Enable repeating supported plugin maps with "."
    Plug 'tpope/vim-repeat'